Amazon DynamoDB Connector Example¶

 Navigate into the Palette pane and select the graphical operations icons listed under Amazondynamodb Connector section.
 Then drag and drop the

-operation into the Design pane. -
+listTablesoperation into the Design pane.

 The listTables operation use to retrieve information about the created tables.

-operation parameters listed here. -
+listTablesoperation parameters listed here. -

 exclusiveStartTableName : The first table name that the listTables operation evaluates.
 Use the value returned for LastEvaluatedTableName.